Rodney Ontong

 Rodney Craig Ontong (born 9 September 1955) is a former first-class cricketer who played for Glamorgan County Cricket Club in the UK, and for various South African teams.

 Ontong was born in Johannesburg, and originally came to the UK from South Africa to pursue a football career; he had trials with Chelsea in the early 1970s.
 He did not impress enough to join their books, instead turning to cricket, after some success as a club cricketer in London.
 The South African earned a place on the MCC groundstaff and coach Len Muncer later recommended him to Glamorgan, Muncer's former county.
 Ontong made his Glamorgan debut against the touring Australian team at Swansea in 1975.
-From 1977 he was a regular in the Glamorgan side and would return to South Africa at the conclusion of each British summer to play more first-class cricket.
+From 1977 he was a regular in the Glamorgan team and would return to South Africa at the conclusion of each British summer to play more first-class cricket.

 Early in his career he was a right-arm fast-medium pace bowler but in 1983 he took up off-spin for the first time and it became his preferred craft.
 Around the same time Ontong moved from the middle and lower order to the number three position.
 Following Mike Selvey's sudden retirement halfway into the 1984 season, Ontong became captain of Glamorgan and he finished the summer with a career best 74 wickets.
 He also achieved his highest first-class score that season, an innings of 204 not out against Middlesex at Swansea.